 1855 Vienna, AUT - 4-9-1935 Paris, FRABack to Artist IndexView Artists Paintings

-Always the perfectionist, his work is characterized by exact attention to detail.
-1886 Deutsch traveled to Egypt for the 1st time.
-1890 Deutsch traveled to Egypt for a 2nd time.
-These trips allowed him to gather subjects and motif for his work.
+Always the perfectionist, his work is characterized by a meticulousness attention to detail with a near photo-realistic technique.
+Deutsch traveled to Egypt for the first time in 1886 and again four years later to gather subjects and motif for his artwork.

 With the outbreak of World War I, he left Paris for southern France, after the war he acquired French citizenship and changed his name from Ludwig to Louis Deutsch.

 Artists Influencing Ludwig Deutsch: Jean-Paul Laurens, Anselm Feuerbach